-Located in a poverty-stricken area and without relatives to look after them the elderly are placed into an underfunded and under-resourced government home.
+Located in a poverty-stricken area and without relatives to look after them, the elderly are placed into an underfunded and under-resourced government home.
 Without much physical or mental stimulation the elderly become weaker and live out their days isolated, house bound, and without dignity.
 They have limited access to vital medical care and nobody to pay for their funeral.
-The rooms they live in are greatly deteriorated and this leaves the residents subject to rodents, pests and the cold.
+Further, there is no education program in Tanzania that provides special skills training for working with the elderly.

 Through interventions to improve their health, the aims are to: increase mobility for residents through physical interventions and support plans, increase independence and empowerment through reside staff training sessions, improve residents hygiene and increase staff accountability for residents and their health through training.
 Once the project is completed, the staff can continue to support the Wazee and feel empowered to improve the resident's health.

 Through training local staff on ground, they will continuously implement their skills for years to come.
 We will also establish long-term management plan with the Council as part of the staff up-scaling and monitoring.
 Additionally, purchasing equipment can be adapted to fit different members of the Wazee.
 Finally, engaging with a local professional physiotherapist, allows us to work with the council for further support and provide annual placements at the Wazee.